jeffreysorgen/golf-club-sensors/README.md

   (3) <img src="/images/myBLEtilt.gif" width="30%">
 </p>

-##

 **Almost done**

+_(This para is sensor-related, so it should be extracted and kept.)_
 Although things are working well, there are still two things we should improve upon.
 One tweak is to accommodate for an unintentional state change from a bounce of the sensor, and the other is to reduce the amount of BLE communication, sending only once at the moment of a state change.
-_(This para is sensor-related, so it should be extracted and kept.)_

 So we created **_golf-swing-acc-ble-statechange_** with this modified code:
-- Eliminate accidental state changes from the sensor _(non-BLE-related)_
+- Eliminate accidental state changes from the sensor _(Non-BLE-related)_
 - Send data via BLE **only** when the state changes _(This means that BLE communication begins when removed from Resting state.)_
-- Send _boolean 1/0_ rather than the strings, "Resting" and "Ready" _(non-BLE-related)_
+- Send _boolean 1/0_ rather than the strings, "Resting" and "Ready" _(Non-BLE-related)_
 - Use the shorter 16-bit UUID, like `ffe0` and `ffe1` [_(More about UUID)_](reference.md#uuid-info) _(This is BLE-related)_

-##### BLE sends data only when the words "State change to" appear
-_(This fact should be referenced, but "State Change" needs to be extracted and kept in the Sensors documentation rather than just the BLE documentation.)_
+_(The following fact should be referenced, but "State Change" needs to be extracted and kept in the Sensors documentation rather than just the BLE documentation.)_

+**BLE sends data only when the words "State change to" appear:**

 <img src="/images/stateshanges.gif" width="80%">

-## Summary:
+## Enabling BLE Summary:

 **Server/peripheral-side BLE programming is done for now.**